DaryaEvd/seti_5th_sem/lab2/README.md

 10. The server must be able to work using multithreadings with several clients.
 To do this, you need to use threads (POSIX threads or their equivalent in your OS).
 Immediately after accepting a connection from one client, the server waits for further clients.
 11. If an error occurs, the server must close the connection with the client.
-At the same time, he must continue to serve other clients.
+At the same time, it must continue to serve other clients.

 ### How to compile